NXT TV preview: Two matches set for the Takeover 36 fallout edition - Pro Wrestling Dot Net

 -Carmelo Hayes vs. Odyssey Jones in the NXT Breakout Tournament finals.

-Powell’s POV: Hayes beat Duke Hudson in a semifinal match on Tuesday to earn his spot in the finals.
+Powell’s POV: NXT will also tape television at the Performance Center this week.
+We are seeking reports from the taping.
+If you are going and want to help, email me at dotnetjason@gmai.com.
 Join John Moore for his live reviews of NXT every Tuesday at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members.

 Be the first to comment